jhill426/fitz/README.md

 # fitz
-A Python static site generator
+A Python static site generator inspired by Gatsby.js, named in homage to the author of my favorite novel, F. Scott Fitzgerald.